xebialabs-community/xlr-variable-setter-plugin/README.md

 ## Overview

-The plugin provides the ability to populate Release Variables with values retrieved from remote YAML or property files (files must be accessible via URL).
-One possible use case is a single XL Release Template used for multiple projects stored in multiple repositories with project specific Release Variable values stored in a property or YAML file within each repository.
-The plugin task - Set Variables From Remote Files - will retrieve the file or files, parse each file and then set the values of designated release variables.
+The plugin provides the ability to populate Release Variables with values retrieved from remote property, XML, or YAML files (files must be accessible via URL).
+One possible use case is a single XL Release Template used for multiple projects stored in multiple repositories with project specific Release Variable values stored in a property, XML, or YAML file within each repository.
+The plugin task - Set Variables From Remote Files - will retrieve the file or files, parse each file and then set the values of designated Release Variables.
+Note: The plugin sets existing Release Variables.
+It does not create Release Variables.

 ## Requirements